LaotechLabs/internship_challenges/README.md

 # Internship Challenges
-This repo comprises of the challenge problems that an applicant needs to solve in order to be considered for an internship at Maaya Labs.
+This repo comprises of the challenge problems that an applicant needs to solve in order to be considered for an internship at Laotech Labs.

 ## General Instructions